Ian Happ Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers had a 3.85 team ERA that ranked 12th among all MLB pitching staffs.
+- The Brewers had the 12th-ranked team ERA across all MLB pitching staffs (3.85).

-- The Brewers allowed 190 total home runs last season (1.2 per game) to rank 25th in baseball.
+- The Brewers surrendered 190 total home runs last season (1.2 per game) to rank 25th in baseball.

-- The 30-year-old righty started and threw six innings when he last appeared Monday, Oct.
-3 against the Arizona Diamondbacks.
+- When he last appeared on Tuesday, Oct.
+4, the 27-year-old lefty started the game and went six scoreless innings against the Arizona Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.